KyleBanks/dockerton/README.md

 ```

 - **commands**: Either a `String` or `Array` of commands to be used with CMD.
-    - If the `commands` argument provided is a String, it will be used in `CMD <command>` format, otherwise
+    - If the `commands` argument provided is a String, it will be used in `CMD <command>` format.
-    if it's an Array, it will be using in `CMD ["command1", "command2", ...]` format.
+    - If the `commands` argument provided is an Array, it will be using in `CMD ["command1", "command2", ...]` format.

 ##### Examples
 ```node